danieleascione/krusta/ideas.md

     -   **ABA Problem**: A classic concurrency problem where a value is read (A), changed to something else (B), and then changed back to the original value (A).
 A simple ETag check might not detect this, leading to inconsistent state.
 This would require more sophisticated versioning or fencing tokens within the manifest itself.
     -   **Complexity**: The logic to handle retries, backoff, and the ABA problem is non-trivial and adds significant complexity compared to a simpler single-writer model.

--   **Pros**: If solved, it could enable true multi-writer capabilities for a single partition, offering very high concurrency.
+-   **Pros**: If solved, it could enable true multi-writer capabilities for a single shard, offering very high concurrency.
 -   **Cons**: Highly complex to implement correctly and robustly.
 Performance under high contention is a major unknown.

-For the initial MVP (based on Approach A), the concurrency model will be simpler: **a single writer per partition**.
+For the initial MVP (based on Approach A), the concurrency model will be simpler: **a single writer per shard**.
 This can be enforced by the metadata layer or by convention in the agents.
 This avoids the complexities of multi-writer coordination while still providing high throughput via batching.

 ### Approach D: Parallel Writes with Quorum